With so much to see, experience and inspire, it’s easy to understand Italy’s long-lasting appeal for travellers from all over the world.

 Some cities won’t allow hire cars into the centre and will have signs that read “ZTL” to inform you.
 Passes can be obtained from hire companies.
 You can be fined for not obeying.
 Milan also has a congestion charge which it’s important to be aware of.

-When leaving your car, always make sure valuables are out of sight and that the vehicle is secure.
+When leaving your car, always make sure valuables are locked away and out of sight and that the vehicle is secure.
+If you're leaving valuables in your car, check your travel insurance policy for any restrictions.

 Getting around the country by train is relatively inexpensive and offers a great way of seeing some of the country’s most spectacular scenery.
 All tickets need to be ‘endorsed’ (stamped) by a machine after being purchased.
 The machines that endorse tickets are easy to find.
 Failure to present a stamped ticket can result in large fines.